What Wedding Ceremony Rituals & Traditions Do We Use Today?

-The ritual and tradition of kissing is believed to be the action that sealed the marriage contract for a couple in Roman times.
-Mind you, the Romans used the act of kissing to ‘seal the deal’ in any legal contract!
+It is a common belief that the ritual and tradition of kissing sealed the marriage contract for a couple in Roman times.
+The Romans also used the act of kissing to ‘seal the deal’ in any legal contract!

 As time went on, the ritual of ‘the kiss’ in the wedding ceremony took on a more romantic touch.
-Some cultures regard the wedding kiss as the first time that the bride and groom actually touch each other as husband and wife.
+Some cultures regard the wedding kiss as the ‘first touch’ between husband and wife.

-There are many other rituals that you can use in your wedding ceremony.
+Be creative with rituals!
+Express your personality in your wedding ceremony.
 As a Brisbane Marriage Celebrant, I am very happy to include the rituals and traditions of your choice in your wedding ceremony.
-You can find information about wedding ceremony rituals & traditions on the Rituals page of this website.
+Check out the information about wedding ceremony rituals and traditions on the Rituals page of this website.